How to Prime a Pool Pump | Tips and Tricks

 Start the pump and open skimmer valves

 Start the pump and let it run for 30 seconds.
-Then slowly open one of the skimmer valves a little bit at a time.
-Water should start to slowly fill the strainer and the pump will go quieter.
+Then, slowly open one of the skimmer valves a little at a time.
+Water should start filling the strainer slowly and the pump will be quieter.

 Open filter bleed valve

-At this point you can try to remove any air that may be trapped in the filter by using the air relief valve positioned on or by the filter (see the section below).
+At this point, you can try to remove any air trapped in the filter by using the air relief valve positioned on or by the filter (see the section below).

 Still no water?

-Once the skimmer valves are fully open you should have plenty of water going through the system and the air should be gone.
+Once the skimmer valves are fully open, plenty of water should go through the system, and the air should be gone.

 Using a hose in the skimmer

-I had problems, after changing the sand in my filter, with removing the air that was trapped in my pool pump and used this method.
-It cleared the air in less than a minute.
+I had problems, after changing the sand in my filter, with removing the air that was trapped in my pool pump and using this method it cleared the air in less than a minute.

-If the pool pump still won’t prime then try this:
+If the pool pump still doesn’t prime, then try this:

 1. With the pump running, take a hose pipe and push the end into the hole at the bottom of the skimmer that goes to the pump (the one furthest away from the pool if you have two holes at the bottom of your skimmer).